S-Li/msci-nlp-w22/README.md

 # msci-nlp-w22
-MSCI 598 (Deep Learning for NLP) assignments
+MSCI 598 (Deep Learning for NLP) assignments and final project